taika-st/mcp-server-qdrant/README.md

 - `stdio` (default): Standard input/output transport, might only be used by local MCP clients
 - `sse`: Server-Sent Events transport, perfect for remote clients
+- `streamable-http`: Streamable HTTP transport, perfect for remote clients, more recent than SSE

 The default transport is `stdio` if not specified.